Back to Gate of Authority

 For God commands clarity, truth, and faithfulness.
 But the modern system commands ambiguity, silence, and compromise.

-"We ought to obey God, rather than men."
+"We ought to God, rather than men."
 (Acts 5:29)

 This sentence is fatal to the Vatican II antichurch.
 For it proves:

-• obedience has limits,
+• has limits,

 • can be resisted when it contradicts God,

-Hence Catholics are not permitted to obey men who destroy the Faith, even if they wear mitres, collars, or claim thrones.
+Hence Catholics are not permitted to men who destroy the Faith, even if they wear mitres, collars, or claim thrones.

 Modernists train souls to think love means never opposing.
 But Scripture commands opposition to error.